Need fresh thinking?

 There’s a reason why Michael Salzhauer, M.D., is winning the social media war.
 Dr. Salzhauer, a board-certified Miami plastic surgeon, is better known as Dr. Miami, who rose to social media fame by broadcasting actual medical procedures on Snapchat (@therealdrmiami) that have hit 1 million views.
 From breast augmentations to tummy tuck surgeries, Salzhauer understands that “sexy” sells.
 He’s also created the iSurgeon app that will allow you to “perform” plastic surgery on your friends.

-Has Dr. Salzhauer figured out how to conquer the healthcare sharing problem?
+Has Dr. Salzhauer figured out how to conquer the healthcare brand social sharing problem?
 You bet.
 Has it brought him new patients?
-Unquestionably—he’s booked through a year in advance.
+Unquestionably—he’s booked through, a year in advance.

 The Dr. Miami example offers a great lesson about the rubbernecking principle; we’re drawn to strange and bizarre things and can’t look away, even though they might be abhorrent.
 That’s why traffic slows down near an accident.
 We seek out the unusual and can’t help but watch.

-That same concept underscores the importance of creating headlines with hooks and images that attract attention.
+That same concept underscores the importance of creating headlines with hooks and images that attract attention on healthcare industry social media accounts.
 If an article appears to be boring, then it probably is.
 Appearance counts.

 Healthcare organizations that are typically conservative can still get in on the action.
 How about establishing a “Dr. Rattlesnake Bite” persona, or a “Welcome to the World” blog that focuses on birthing topics in an interesting and educational manner?